IBMIntegration/jam-in-a-box/src/pages/mq/Lab1/index.md

 - Reserve the lab environment.
 If you have not reserved the lab environment yet, then click [here](https://abc.com).

+- Go through [FAQs](https://ibmintegration.github.io/jam-in-a-box/faq) to understand how to access to TZ enviroment.

 - Go through the audio presentation to get the knowledge about API connect capabilities.